acc-trainings/SpringBoot-OpenShift-Training/README.md

 * Package & Deploy

 **`policy-api`**
-* Donwload Policy API Github Repository
+* Donwload Policy API from Github Repository
 * Run the code and see the response for getPolicy.
 * Now add the local Customer API call in the Policy API code (webService/API call).
 * Start both API services and verify the response from getPolicy.